Leafwing-Studios/fop-rules/docs/character-options/powers/paragon-auras.md

 **Targets:** Multi-target

-**Attack:** None
+**Targeted defense:** None

 **Duration:** Until the start of your next turn

 </div>

 FLUFF.
 When you use this aura, create the _aura of chaos_ tile effect in a 2 tile radius around you.
-When this tile effect is triggered by an enemy, make a Presence attack against them, push the triggering enemy 1 tile in the direction of your choice.
+When this tile effect is triggered by an enemy, make a special attack against Presence against them, push the triggering enemy 1 tile in the direction of your choice.
 You must move the triggering enemy into a new tile if able.

 ## Aura of Conviction